pivotal-cf/docs-pks/troubleshoot-issues.hbs.md

 **Explanation**

-Tanzu Kubernetes Grid Integrated Edition does not automatically clean up the failed BOSH deployment.
+{{  vars.product }} does not automatically clean up the failed BOSH deployment.
 Running `tkgi create-cluster` using the same cluster name creates a name clash error in BOSH.

 **Solution**

 Log in to the BOSH Director and delete the BOSH deployment manually, then retry the `tkgi delete-cluster` operation.
 After cluster deletion succeeds, re-create the cluster.

 1. Log in to the BOSH Director and obtain the deployment name for cluster you want to delete.
-For instructions, see [Using BOSH Diagnostic Commands in Tanzu Kubernetes Grid Integrated Edition](diagnostic-tools.html).
+For instructions, see [Using BOSH Diagnostic Commands in {{  vars.product }}](diagnostic-tools.html).

 1. Run the following BOSH command: